AdobeDocs/experience-manager-64.en/help/communities/using/groups.md

 Of the three group templates included, only the `Reference Group` template includes a groups function in its structure.

-Several facets of community groups are :
+Several facets of community groups are:

-* creation : new group can be created on author and optionally on publish
+* creation: new group can be created on author and optionally on publish
-* control : group may be open or secret
+* control: group may be open or secret
-* nesting : a group may contain zero or more groups
+* nesting: a group may contain zero or more groups

 >[!NOTE]
 >